|My copy's monochrome pink cover|

 [Edit]: I have seen people on social media defending it as a "thinking man's dungeon", but honestly that's a bunch of baloney.
 There are a number of places you can just die, without warning, because of a failed "check for traps" roll.
 Not because you ignored clues.
 Not because you did something particularly stupid... but just because you were standing in a place where the dice dictate "it is time for you to die".
 No escape.
 No save.
 There's nothing that makes that a "thinking man's dungeon."
-It's just an example of poor game design.
+In my opinion, punishing players for no reason is poor game design.

 Lastly, not everything Gygax wrote was gold.
 He was a human being who had immense vision, but was still an imperfect.
 Some of his writings are downright...
 Gygaxian... and contains so much purple prose that people had to invent the word "Gygaxian" just to describe it.

 As a one-shot, Tomb of Horrors could probably be a lot of fun with the right group.